vdmit11/contextvars-registry/README.rst

 |pypi badge| |build badge| |docs badge|

-``contextvars-registry`` is a set of extensions for the Python's `contextvars`_ module.
+``contextvars-registry`` is an extension for the Python's `contextvars`_ module.

-In case you are not familiar with the `contextvars`_ module, its `ContextVar`_ objects work like Thread-Local storage, but better: they are both thread-safe and async task-safe, and they can be copied (all existing vars copied in O(1) time), and then you can run a function in the copied and isolated context.
+In case you are not familiar with Context Variables, they work like Thread-Local storage, but better: they are both thread-safe and async task-safe, have snapshots (all existing vars copied in O(1) time), allowing to run functions/threads/asynctasks in the copied context snapshot.

 .. _contextvars: https://docs.python.org/3/library/contextvars.html
 .. _ContextVar: https://docs.python.org/3/library/contextvars.html#contextvars.ContextVar